February Photos

 Bernina is having all sorts of festivities this year, because it’s their 125th birthday.
 Why, they’re even issuing a few golden presser feet!

-Here are a couple of pictures from Victoria.
-Baby Carolyn took the spoon from her as she was trying to feed her.
+Victoria sent me pictures of Baby Carolyn taking the spoon from her as she was trying to feed her.

-“Me do by self!” hee hee Doesn’t she look pleased with herself?
+“Me do by self!” hee hee She looked entirely pleased with herself.

 Carolyn is four months old now.